juice-shop/pwning-juice-shop/part3/donations.md

 OWASP Juice Shop adheres to the
 [Project Sponsorship Operational Guidelines](https://www.owasp.org/index.php/Project_Sponsorship_Operational_Guidelines) of the OWASP Foundation.
-In one sentence, these allow named acknowledgements for all monetary donations including displaying a logo image for amounts of least 1000 US$.
+In one sentence, these allow named acknowledgements (with link) for all monetary donations.
+For amounts of least 1000 US$ a logo image (with link) can be added instead.
 You can find a list of all sponsors of the OWASP Juice Shop to date in the [Acknowledgements](https://www.owasp.org/index.php/OWASP_Juice_Shop_Project#tab=Acknowledgements) tab of the project homepage.